 Rookie Devon Witherspoon scores on 97-yard pick six as Seahawks D leads Seattle over Giants

-A fourth-quarter interception Quandre Diggs set up a field goal by Jason Myers in the fourth quarter as the Seattle improve to 6-0 at MetLife Stadium, including the franchise’s only Super Bowl win.
+A fourth-quarter interception by Quandre Diggs set up a field goal by Jason Myers as the Seattle improve to 6-0 at MetLife Stadium, including the franchise’s only Super Bowl win, a 43-8 decision over Denver in 2014.

+Besides the sacks, Seattle held New York, which played without star running back Saquon Barkley (ankle) for the second straight game, to 248 yards in total offense, 6 of 16 on third down and forced two turnovers.

 Seattle was clinging to a 14-3 lead late in third quarter when the Giants moved from their 43 to the Seahawks 5.
 On second and goal, Daniel Jones tried to hit Parris Campbell and the receiver seemed to stumble.
 Jones’ pass went to Witherspoon, the No. 5 overall pick in the draft, and he scored almost untouched crossing from the right side of the field to the left to make it 21-3.

+“It was a play that we had seen on film formation,” Witherspoon said of his first NFL interception.
+“He ran basically a return route.
+I jumped it.
+He threw the ball and just tried to get to the box.
+That was my whole mindset.”

-The Giants’ offense has really struggled the past two games with star running back Saquon Barkley out with high ankle sprain and left tackle Andrew Thomas down with hamstring injury for three games.
+The Giants’ offense has really struggled the past two games without Saquon Barkley and left tackle Andrew Thomas missing his third straight game with hamstring injury.

+“No excuses, we didn’t get the job done,” Giants coach Brian Daboll said.

 The Seahawks didn’t do a lot against the Giants’ defense.
 The only real drive they had was seven plays, 75 yards just before halftime that was engineered by backup Drew Lock, who replaced Smith after he tweaked a knee and needed X-Rays.
 The drive included a 51-yard pass to Noah Fant.